Dr Alison Robb

 Arts Mental Health - Alison has presented keynote addresses, professional development seminars, structured discussions and skills-training workshops in the area of performing arts mental health.
 She has a strong interest in acknowledging and addressing the specific challenges and joys of crafting a life in the arts.

-Mindfulness Meditation and Guided Visualisation - Alison is an experienced meditator who has taught meditation and visualisation in various contexts, including to community groups, clinicians, psychology students and students at the Flinders University Drama Centre
+Mindfulness Meditation and Guided Visualisation - Alison is an experienced meditator who has taught meditation, mindfulness and visualisation in various contexts, including to community groups, clinicians, psychology students and students at the Flinders University Drama Centre

 Mental health for health professionals - Alison has a longstanding interest in breaking down the stigma of seeking help in the health professions, both for students and practitioners.
-Alison is committed to being a "clinician's clinician" and to teaching emerging practitioners skills for long-term self-care.
+Alison is committed to modelling and teaching boundaries and compassionate self-care.

 Due, C., Ziersch, A. M., Robb, A. & Green, E. (2018) Psychological trauma and access to primary health services for asylum seekers and refugees in Australia.
 The European Journal of Public Health, 28 (suppl 1). doi: 10.1093/eurpub/cky048.089

 Robb, A. E. & Due, C. (2017) Exploring psychological wellbeing in acting training: an Australian interview study.
 Theatre, Dance and Performance Training. doi:10.1080/19443927.2017.1324518

 Robb, A. E., Due, C. & Venning, A. (2016).
 Exploring psychological wellbeing in a sample of Australian actors.
 Australian Psychologist. doi:10.1111/ap.12221

 Robb, A. E., & Davies, M. (2015) 'Being inside the story': a phenomenology of onstage experience and the implications of flow.
 About Performance, 13: 45-67.